keboola/ex-generic-mock-server/README.md

 provided that they are differentiated by `.requestHeaders` file.

 You may also create a `.responseHeaders` file which can contain the headers which will be sent with the response.
 If the file is not present a `Content-type: application/json` will be sent automatically.
-If the `.responseHeaders` file is not present, that header will not be sent.
+If the `.responseHeaders` file is present, that header will not be sent.

 ### Full example
 Create a directory `my-api`.
 Create a file in that directory `search.request` with content: